 Here’s a more updated photo, taken almost two years later…

 Still going strong!
-See more photos of this space HERE.
+See more photos of this space and the evolution of it HERE.

 Here’s another post you might enjoy: